 Knowledge Development in Small Groups

-Discussing a specific subject in an intimate forum enables broader expression by the students along with the production of written and other materials that are the result of the thinking and experience of all the team members.
+Discussing a specific subject in an intimate forum enables broader expression by the participants along with the production of written and other materials that are the result of the thinking and experience of all the team members.
 We see this method as a main way of deepening, learning and creating relevant knowledge.

 Event Analysis and Case Studies